Billing and Insurance

 I have received a copy of my bill but do not understand the charges.
 We are happy to assist you.
 Please call 207-361-3669 or toll free, 877-727-9691, Monday-Friday 8am-4:30pm.

 How do I obtain an application for your Financial Assistance Programs?
 Staff are available to talk to you about financial assistance programs at York Hospital.
-Please call our Financial Assistance office at 207-351-2398, Monday-Friday 8am-4:30pm.
+Please call our Financial Assistance office at 207-351-2398 (for last names beginning with A-K), or 207-351-2389 (for last names beginning with L-Z), Monday-Friday 8am-4:30pm.

 Simply print out the application, fill it out and send it back to us (via the contact information on the cover) and we will call you if we have any questions and to let you know if you qualify.

-What are the changes to the Financial Assistance at York Hospital beginning July 2014?
-If you currently receive financial assistance from the York Hospital Financial Assistance Program, your application will expire as of June 30, 2014.
-If or when you incur a new balance owed to York Hospital after July 1, 2014 you will be required to submit a new application to qualify for the York Hospital Financial Assistance Program at that time.
+What are the changes to the Financial Assistance at York Hospital that began in July 2014?
+If you currently receive financial assistance from the York Hospital Financial Assistance Program, your application will expire as of June 30, 2015.
+If or when you incur a new balance owed to York Hospital after July 1, 2015 you will be required to submit a new application to qualify for the York Hospital Financial Assistance Program at that time.
 You will be required to update your household income every 6 months.
 These changes allow us to ensure that we are able to provide medical services to those in our community in need and review applications in a timely fashion.

 Why am I receiving two bills for visiting my physician's office?
 York Hospital's physician offices have transitioned to become departments or provider based clinics of the hospital.
 Under Medicare, if a physician office meets specific regulations the hospital can classify the physician practice as a provider based clinic.
 Because of this, you will receive two Medicare Summary notices, one from Medicare Part A and one from Medicare Part B. On your statement, you will see both a provider charge and a clinic charge.
 The clinic charge, or Medicare Part A services, will cover expenses such as nursing and support staff, as well as any medical or technical supplies or equipment and the use of the room.
 Services, treatments or procedures provided by your doctor or practitioner will be classified as provider charges under Medicare Part B.